 - Remember you’ll need to read a number plate from a distance of 20 metres before the test can begin.
 If you need glasses, don’t leave them behind!

 - Make sure you are honest with your instructor about which parts of the test are making you most nervous.
-He or she will be able to help you practice them, often with a last minute brush up just prior to going to the test centre.
+He or she will be able to help you practice them, often with a last minute brush up just before going to the test centre.